harding/old-docs-history-bitcoin.org/en/developer-guide.md

 hashed together.
 Any hash without a partner is hashed with itself.
 The process repeats until only one hash remains, the Merkle root.

-For example, if transactions were merely combined (not hashed), a five-transaction Merkle would look like the following text diagram:
+For example, if transactions were merely joined (not hashed), a five-transaction Merkle tree would look like the following text diagram:

            ABCDEEEE .......Merkle root
           /        \